Nimo, Ladakh

 Nimoo is a stop for all the river rafting groups and is the main starting point for the annually held all-India river rafting expedition on the Indus River.
 The temperature here varies from 40 °C in summer to −29 °C in winter.
 Due to such a harsh climate and extreme weather conditions, this area has very little vegetation cover (as seen in the picture on the right).
 It has a hydroelectric power plant known as the Nimu-Bazgo dam.

 Magnet Hill is a gravity defying road 7.5 km southeast of Nimoo.

 History

 On 6 August 2010, the village was impacted by the 2010 Ladakh floods.

 Tourism

 Nimo has several monasteries and orchards.
 Rafting in the Indus River (Grade 1) and rafting in the Zanskar River (Grade 2) are popular outdoor sports.
-The confluence of Zanskar and Indus rivers is located closeby.
+The confluence of Zanskar and Indus rivers is located close by.

 Nimoo is also very famous for its tea-samosa and Chola-puri at Nimoo Market.